 In addition, to a failed component an open in the wire harness that sends data back to the ECM becomes an additional possibility.

 Even a poor connection to the sensor can set this same trouble code on many automobiles.

 Therefore, some hands-on diagnosis could save

 you from buying a part you don't need.
-Also consider that electrical parts and sensors are often non refundable.

 I wanted to highlight an issue with manual transmission equipped vehicles as an example that speed sensor problems aren’t isolated to automatic transmissions.

 In this scenario we’ll use the Acura TL and the Acura RSX as an example.
 Speed sensor problems remain common on the older Acura luxury and sports cars spanning from 1997 through 2003.

 Sidebar: one of these Acura models made my list featuring five cheap cars that look expensive.
 Some of the symptoms associated with a failing vehicle speed sensor on and Acura include intermittent speedometer operation, lack of power and flaring RPM issues when shifting gears.